evekhm/DRLS-GCP/GitLabREADME.md

 ## Overview

 This document details the installation process for Gitlab CI/CD Integration.
-For more information on Supported use cases:
+For more information:
 - Read about [the supported use cases](GitLabCICD_UseCases.md).
-- Understand how [CI/CD is implemented](https://gitlab.com/gcp-solutions/hcls/claims-modernization/gitlab-ci/README.md) for this project.
+- Understand how [CI/CD is implemented](https://gitlab.com/gcp-solutions/hcls/claims-modernization/gitlab-ci/README.md) for this project using the custom developed CI/CD templates for GitLab.

 ## Prerequisites
 Git Lab Premium account and following projects hosted in the same GitLab sub-group: